Loading...

 Description : This is a sample RPM for training purposes.

-Step 2 : Install a package using yum.
+Step 2 : Install a package on a yum-based system.

 Command